Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Preliminary

 Classical non-convex optimization theory typically assumes Lipschitz smoothness of the objective function, a condition that is rarely satisfied in neural network training.
-One direction of generalization stems from the concept $(L_0, L_1)$-smoothness \citep{zhang2019gradient}.
+One direction of the generalization of Lipschitz smoothness stems from the concept $(L_0, L_1)$-smoothness \citep{zhang2019gradient}.
 Building on this, \citet{li2023convex} introduced the generalized smoothness for a broader class of non-Lipschitz smooth functions.
-Motivated by these developments, we propose a new formulation based on polynomial boundedness, polynomial generalized continuity and smoothness. \begin{definition}[Poly-boundedness] The function $f(x):\Omega\subseteq\RR^n\to\RR^d$ is polynomially bounded if
+Motivated by these developments, we propose a new formulation in nonconvex optimization tailored to neural network architectures, based on the following concepts. \begin{definition}[Poly-boundedness] A function $f(x):\Omega\subseteq\RR^n\to\RR^d$ is polynomially bounded if

 where $x_i\in\RR^{n_{i,1}\times n_{i,2}}$, and $\dim x=n=\sum_{i=1}^{n_x}n_{i,1}n_{i,2}$; $S(\cdot)$ is some polynomial whose coefficients are all positive. \end{definition}